Walking Meditation: The Ayurvedic Moving Practice

 Focus: The sensation of your feet touching the ground.
 With each step, feel the weight, the texture, the solidity of the earth beneath you.
 Mentally note: "placing," "pressing," "lifting."

-Duration: 10-15 minutes (Vata tires of sustained attention beyond this)
+Duration: 10 to 15 minutes (Vata tires of sustained attention beyond this)

-Best time: Late afternoon (2-6 PM, Vata time) when grounding is most needed, or after dinner as a digestive and calming practice
+Best time: Late afternoon (2 to 6 PM, Vata time) when grounding is most needed, or after dinner as a digestive and calming practice

 Additional elements: